InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 If you do not provide any header value your socket will only deliver new events.

 You can select the start of your events buy providing either an **ordinal**, **timestamp**, or **datetime** string.
+The first event delivered will the next event after the given reference.
+For example, if you provide **ordinal** `100` the next event you can expect to receive is an event with **ordinal** `101`.

-To stream from a specific **ordinal** (**offset**), provide it as the numerical value of the header property `X-StreamOffsetFromOrdinal`.
+-   To stream from a specific **ordinal** (**offset**), provide it as the numerical value of the header property `X-StreamOffsetFromOrdinal`.

-To stream from a specific **timestamp**, provide it as the numerical value of the header property `X-StreamOffsetFromTimestamp`.
+-   To stream from a specific **timestamp**, provide it as the numerical value of the header property `X-StreamOffsetFromTimestamp`.

-To stream from a specific **datetime**, provide the date/time string as the value of the header property `X-StreamOffsetFromDatetime`.
+-   To stream from a specific **datetime**, provide the date/time string as the value of the header property `X-StreamOffsetFromDatetime`.
 The datetime string is extremely flexible and is interpreted by the **python-dateutil** package's `parse` function.
     UTC is used as the reference for messages and the string will be interpreted as a UTC value if it has no timezone specification.
 For example, if you are in CEST and it is `13:33` and you want to retrieve times from 13:33 (local time) then you will need to provide a **datetime** string value that has the time set to `11:33` (the UTC time for 13:33 CEST) or specify `13:33+02:00`

+You can only provide one type of historical reference.
+If you provide a header value for `X-StreamOffsetFromOrdinal` for example, you cannot also provide a value for `X-StreamOffsetFromTimestamp`.

+## Stream storage
+The Account Server (AS) relies on [RabbitMQ] for its event streaming service, ans storage capacity for each stream is configured by the AS.
+Importantly events are not retained indefinitely, and typically only for a few days.
+Consequently, if you disconnect from an event stream for a long period of time any **ordinal** you have kept may not me valid.

+You will know that you have lost messages if you keep a record of the last message **ordinal** you received.
+If you received **ordinal** `100` and then reconnect with an `X-StreamOffsetFromOrdinal` value of `100`, and your first message has the **ordinal** `150` you can assume that 49 messages have been lost.

+Having said all this the AS stream storage configuration is generous and, depending on event message size, should be able to retain events for several days.

+>   Remember that recording **ordinals** (or ***timestamps**) for every message you
+    receive may not be practical, especially if you are storing these values in a file or database.
+You might instead record message references in _blocks_ of 100, or 1000.

 ---